DanPeled/HMM-OS/README.md

 Steps to start :<br/>

-    1.Create a user.<br/>
+    1.Create a user.
-    2.Choose a password, every space and small thing in the password matters.<br/>
+    2.Choose a password, every space and small thing in the password matters.
     3.Login using your password.

-Commands:
+<p>Commands</p>:

     -> website / enter a website <website domain> - enters a website of your choice -> open <app name> - opens a app of your choice